hashicorp/vault/website/source/guides/identity/secure-intro.html.md

 ### Platform Integration

-In the **Platform Integration** model, you have a 3-legged trust model.
-Vault trusts the underlying platform (e.g. AWS, Azure, GCP) which provides an identifier to the client (e.g. an IAM token, JWT).
-The client authenticates with Vault using its platform specific identifier data.
+In the **Platform Integration** model, Vault trusts the underlying platform (e.g. AWS, Azure, GCP) which assigns an identifier to its cloud resources (e.g. an IAM token, instance ID, JWT).
+The Vault client (secret consumer) authenticates with Vault using its platform provided identifier.
 Once its identity was successfully validated against the platform, Vault returns an initial token to the client with a set of configured policies attached.

 ![Platform Integration](/assets/images/vault-secure-intro-2.png)